-International students studying EAL and ELICOS of Dalton College are required to maintain a fulltime study load as a core student visa condition.
-The attendance of all EAL and ELICOS students is monitored by Dalton College.
+International students studying ELICOS of Dalton College are required to maintain a fulltime study load as a core student visa condition.
+The attendance of ELICOS students is monitored by Dalton College.
 Full time study means 20 hours face to face study per week.

-.
 Where a student is deemed at risk below the required 80% attendance threshold, Dalton College will counsel and provide support to prevent an unsatisfactory attendance record.